Course Content and Outcome Guide for GEO 105

 Course DescriptionIntroduces key geographic themes of location, place, region, human-environment interaction, and mobility.
 Includes an examination of spatial patterns of topics such as language, religion, culture, population, cooperation and conflict, natural resources, migration, and political organization.
 Addresses these topics at varying scales and with respect to their influence on the global landscape.
 Focuses on current issues and events.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion students will be able to: